mdas14800-Shubham/PIPF-Paper-Repository/README.md

 # PIPF-Paper-Repository
-Official code repository for the PIPF Zero Shot Tracking paper.
+Official code repository for the PIPF Video Text Tracking paper.

 Source Code will be made available after acceptance.